anshuln2/oml_1/README.md

 > Fingerprint model with `deepspeed --num_gpus=4 finetune_multigpu.py --model_path <>`.
 See <LINK> for details
 > Gives you a model you can then deploy

+### Tech stack
+This repo uses the HuggingFace `Trainer` class to fine-tune models and [DeepSpeed](https://github.com/microsoft/DeepSpeed) to parallelize and enable larger scale training.

 ## Installing dependencies
 Clone the repo and then run